EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Experiments

 \subsection{Qualitative Results}

 Fig.~\ref{fig:visual_compare} presents a qualitative comparison between our method and other baselines on nuScenes.
-It is evident that our approach significantly outperforms VAD~\cite{jiang2023vad} and OmniDrive~\cite{wang2025omnidrive} in long-horizon prediction across diverse weather (sunny/overcast) and road geometries (straight/curved).
-Specifically, VAD tends to produce overly short longitudinal predictions, while OmniDrive often exhibits lateral deviations.
+It is evident that our approach significantly outperforms VAD and OmniDrive in long-horizon prediction across diverse weather (sunny/overcast) and road geometries (straight/curved).
+Specifically, VAD tends to produce short longitudinal predictions, while OmniDrive often exhibits lateral deviations.
+Additionally, Fig.~\ref{fig:anchor_visual} provides a visualization of the learned visual anchors.
+The results show that AnchorFormer precisely attends to key elements such as vehicles and roadside pedestrians.
+This demonstrates the effectiveness of our self-anchored visual distillation in capturing critical environmental features.